Kirisannn/ds-s2-2024/assignment01/README.md

     2.  "tests.log" will contain log file of JUnit testing output.
     3. (OPTIONAL) Run "make clean" to clean up directory.

-Dependencies:
-    JUnit standalone console jar has been used to conduct automated testing.
-    The jar is located in the subdirectory "test-lib".

 Testing:
     Tests have been run automatically with make, utilising JUnit Jupiter (JUnit 5).
     Tests include: